PreschoolKindergartenFirst Grade

 A top-down, close-up shot of a child's finger drawing the letter 'S' in a shallow tray filled with bright blue sand.

-Today, we connect all our discoveries to the focused work of writing.
-This is where your Whizki workbook becomes the official 'Expedition Field Guide.'
+Today, you connect all those discoveries to the focused work of writing.
+This is where your Whizki workbook becomes the official “Expedition Field Guide.”

-How to do it: First, revisit the Letter S page on the Learning Hub to refresh their memory.
-Then, open your First Learn to Trace and Write workbook to the letter 'S' page.
-Say, 'Okay, explorer, it's time to log our findings!
-Let's trace the secret code of the letter S.' Because they have spent the week seeing, hearing, and feeling the letter, this task now has meaning and context.
+How to do it: First, revisit the Letter S page on the Learning Hub to refresh your child’s memory.
+Then, open your First Learn to Trace and Write workbook to the letter “S” page.
+Say, “Okay, explorer, it’s time to log our findings.
+Let’s trace the secret code of the letter S.” Because the letter has already shown up through seeing, hearing, and feeling all week, the writing task has meaning and context.

 A child's desk setup.
 On a tablet, the Whizki Learning Hub page for the letter 'S' is open.
 Next to it, the child is using a crayon to trace the letter 'S' in a printed workbook.